 In Grandmother's day, rhubarb was considered a "spring tonic".
 Although it's technically a vegetable, it is usually served as a fruit.
-At our house, we used the first rhubarb of the season to make this pie, and later in summer, we'd make a delicious drink with it, cooked, blended and mixed with strawberry punch.
+At our house, we used the first rhubarb of the season to make this rhubarb custard pie, and later in summer, we'd make a delicious drink with it, cooked, blended and mixed with strawberry punch.

-- In a small bowl, lightly beat eggs; blend in milk.
+Preheat oven to 425°.
+In a small bowl, lightly beat eggs; blend in milk.
 Combine sugar and tapioca; stir into egg mixture.
 Let stand for 15 minutes.

 Meanwhile, on a lightly floured surface, roll one half of dough to a 1/8-in.-thick circle; transfer to a 9-in. pie plate.
 Trim even with rim.
 Add rhubarb to crust.
 Pour egg mixture over rhubarb.
 Dot with butter.

 Roll remaining dough to a 1/8-in.-thick circle.
 Place over filling.
 Trim, seal and flute edge.
 Cut slits in top.
 If desired, brush top crust with cream.

 Bake for 15 minutes.
 Reduce oven setting to 350°.
 Bake until lightly brown, 35-40 minutes longer.
 If desired, sprinkle with cinnamon-sugar.
 Cool on a wire rack for 1 hour.
 Refrigerate for at least 3 hours before serving.
 Refrigerate leftovers.